gazebosim/gz-common/tutorials/hw-encoding.md

 ## 1. Encoder types

-The support for HW-accelerated encoding is based on what the local installation of `libavcodec` offers.
+The support for HW-accelerated encoding is based on what the local installation of `libavcodec` (and your hardware) offers.
 If the libavcodec/FFMpeg your system has doesn't support HW acceleration, you're out of luck until you get a version that supports some.
+Some information about various aspects of the acceleration support by FFMpeg can be found on their [HWAccelIntro wiki page](https://trac.ffmpeg.org/wiki/HWAccelIntro).

 If FFMpeg is correctly installed, you can see the available HW encoders by calling ``ffmpeg -hide_banner -encoders | grep 264``.